Coco Coir FAQ Canada — The Basics

 What coco coir is and why Canadian growers choose it

-Our coco coir is processed in Pollachi, India — the world's premier coconut husk region — then triple-washed, calcium-buffered, and shipped to our Ontario warehouse for fast distribution across Canada.
+Our coco coir is processed in Pollachi, India — the world's premier coconut husk region — then triple-washed, calcium-buffered, and shipped to our Cambridge, Ontario warehouse for fast distribution across Canada.

 - Coco Peat (Coir Pith): Fine, soil-like material from the inner husk dust.
 Excellent water retention.
 The base of our 5kg coco peat blocks.